 LastPass's free version is surprisingly complete and useful given that it costs nothing to use.
 While you won't have access to the most advanced functionality of the paid SSO's, LastPass still delivers some quality services, including auto-generated passwords, multi-factor authentication and help securing existing passwords.
 Available for mobile download and as a browser extension, LastPass makes a great solution for a very small business mindful of its security or looking to improve productivity.

 While you often get what you pay for, LastPass is a great free alternative to a paid SSO solution if your organization's needs are simple.
-For a small team, this SSO is more than powerful enough to do the job and do it well.
+For a small team choosing from the best SSO solutions, this option is more than powerful enough to do the job and do it well.

 Already prepared to choose a single sign on solution?
 Here’s a breakdown of the rest of our coverage:

 - Best Single Sign-On Solutions for Business